mattrberry/CryBoy/README.md

 ## Usage

 After installing the dependencies, the project can be built with `shards build --release`.
 At this point, the binary lives in `bin/cryboy`.
-The binary takes a an optional boot rom path and a rom path as its arguments: `bin/cryboy /path/to/rom` or `bin/cryboy /path/to/bootrom /path/to/rom`.
+The binary takes a an optional CGB bios path and a rom path as its arguments: `bin/cryboy /path/to/rom` or `bin/cryboy /path/to/bios /path/to/rom`.

+Note: The Game Boy Color bios initializes the color palettes in some old Game Boy games to give them an updated look.
+This is why Pokemon Blue (which was developed for the original Game Boy and only had 4 colors) has a handful more colors, including a blue primary color and a red color for the character sprites.
+If you choose to launch a game for the original Game Boy without the Game Boy Color bios, you'll only see the games in 4 colors as you would on an original Game Boy.
+Games with native support for the Game Boy Color, like Pokemon Silver, _should_ behave the same with or without the bios.

 ## Features and Remaining Work